Music of Philadelphia: 18th century

 The earliest known performance of a musical drama in Philadelphia was Colley Cibber’s Flora, or Hob in the Well, a ballad opera performed by a touring opera company from England in 1754.
 In 1757 Francis Hopkinson mounted an elaborate production of Thomas Arne’s masque Alfred.
 Both the Society Hall Theatre, built by David Douglass in 1759, and the Southwark Theatre, which opened in 1766 with Arne's Thomas and Sally, staged productions of plays and operas given by the American Company.
 Although the Quakers and other religious groups expressed their moral opposition to theatrical performances, comic operas by leading British composers were frequently performed, often soon after their premières in London.

 During the revolutionary period expensive theatrical entertainments were prohibited, except during the time of the British occupation, and the ban remained in effect until 1789.
 After the ban was lifted, Philadelphia became one of the nation's main theatrical centers.
 The New American Company, founded in 1792 by Reinagle and Thomas Wignell, recruited a large number of singers and composers from England.
 Although the principal repertory was from London, several composers who lived in Philadelphia wrote original operas; among the most successful were Carr's The Archers (1796), Reinagle's The Volunteers (1795), and Taylor's The Aethiop (1814).
-Of prime importance to the success of opera was the construction in 1793 of the New Theatre, later known as the Chestnut or Chestnut Street Theatre, by Reinagle and Wignell.
-Several Mozart operas made their United States debut in the New Theatre including Don Giovanni and Marriage of Figaro both in 1793.
+The success of Philadelphia opera due in part to the construction in 1793 of the New Theatre, later known as the Chestnut or Chestnut Street Theatre, by Reinagle and Wignell.
+Several Mozart operas made their United States debut in the New Theatre, including Don Giovanni and Marriage of Figaro, both in 1793.
 Taylor and Carr also worked at the New Theatre which was the most splendid theatre in the United States in its day.
 The building seated nearly 2000 people, and its design was based on the Theatre Royal, Bath in England.